0day-ci/dpdk/doc/guides/cryptodevs/qat.rst

 To use the DPDK QAT PMD an SRIOV-enabled QAT kernel driver is required.
 The VF devices exposed by this driver will be used by QAT PMD.

+To enable QAT in DPDK you must change the ./config/common_base file.
+Change the line 'CONFIG_RTE_LIBRTE_PMD_QAT=n' to 'CONFIG_RTE_LIBRTE_PMD_QAT=y' to do this.
+You must then configure and build dpdk, for example using the commands: make T=x86_64-native-linuxapp-gcc config; make

 If you are running on kernel 4.4 or greater, see instructions for `Installation using kernel.org driver`_ below.
 If you are on a kernel earlier than 4.4, see `Installation using 01.org QAT driver`_.